Padres star Tatis suspended 80 games for positive drug test

 “Obviously, everybody’s very disappointed.
 Somebody that from the organization’s standpoint we invested time and money into,” Padres general manager A.J.
 Preller said at Nationals Park, where San Diego played Washington.

 Flashy at the plate and in the field, Tatis was an All-Star last season when he led the National League with 42 home runs.
-He was set to soon rejoin the Padres to boost a lineup that recently added star outfielder Juan Soto.
+He was set to soon rejoin the Padres to boost a lineup that added star outfielder Juan Soto this month right before the trade deadline.

 In a statement released by the players’ union, Tatis said he was “completely devastated” and apologized to Padres management, his teammates, MLB and “and fans everywhere for my mistake.”